tweag/HaskellR/doc/H-user.md

 These monads ensure that:

- 1. the R interpreter is initialized, and
+ 1. the R interpreter is initialized;
- 2. the computations run in a special OS thread reserved for R calls (so called the R thread).
+ 1. resources managed by the R interpreter do not extrude its lifetime;
+ 1. constraints concerning on which system thread the R interpreter can run are respected.

 There are two instances of `MonadR`: `IO` and `R`.
 Which instance one uses depends on the context: the `IO` monad in an interactive session,